alexyans/scooba/README.md

 `scooba [forward | f]` - Visit the next commit in topological order (children of the current commit)

 `scooba [backward | b]` - Visit the previous commit in topological order (parent of the current commit)

+## Roadmap
+- Associate commit range to PR and Issue threads
+- Extend navigation
+- Handle repository migration
+- Make default step-through smarter (for instance, skip over commits that fix typos or edit the readme)